 Every child is unique.
-From the moment they’re born, kids are showing off their own personalities, preferences, and skills.
-For parents, educators, and care workers, it’s important to keep track of a child’s development.
-This includes meeting certain physical, emotional, and mental benchmarks at certain stages of their lives.
+Children show off their individual personalities, preferences, and skills from the moment they're born.
+It’s important for families, educators, and caregivers to track a child’s development by ensuring they meet certain physical, emotional, and cognitive benchmarks at certain stages of their lives.

-But it can be hard to follow a child’s progress—especially if you’re around them every day.
-That’s why tracking their development throughout the year using early childhood assessments is important.
-Preschool assessments will provide lots of helpful information about how a child is growing up and if they’re hitting the right developmental milestones.
+It can be hard to follow a child’s progress—especially if you’re around them every day—so it is important to track their development throughout the year using early childhood assessments.
+Preschool assessments will provide helpful information about how a child is developing and if they’re hitting the right developmental milestones.

 What is a preschool assessment?

-Preschool assessments are a great way to keep track of how quickly a child is developing in key skills and determine their school readiness.
-Tracking their progress throughout the year can give parents and teachers helpful information on the types of topics and skills they should focus on so the children are on track for developmental progress.
+Preschool assessments are a great way to track how quickly a child develops key skills and determine school readiness.
+In addition, tracking their progress throughout the year can give families and educators helpful information on the types of topics and skills they should focus on so the children are on track for developmental progress.

 These assessments are also a great tool to check in on curriculum effectiveness.
-Without these regular check-ins, teachers and parents may have a difficult time figuring out if their kids are developing the right skills for their age.
+Without these regular check-ins, educators and families may have difficulty determining if their children are developing the right skills for their age.

 Don’t worry—these assessments aren’t like the ones you take in high school.
-Administrators should get their results from observing the children instead of testing them directly.
-This gives the parents and teachers helpful insights about the child’s skills while also keeping the kids far away from any performance-related anxiety.
+Instead of preparing a formal test, administrators should assess children by observing them.
+This gives the families and educators helpful insights into the child’s skills while also keeping the children far away from any performance-related anxiety.

 Why are assessments important?

-There are a few developmental milestones parents and professionals look for to see if their child is learning essential skills at the right pace.
-Since pre-K children are too young for tests in a traditional testing environment, teachers rely on observation during assessments.
+There are a few developmental milestones educators and other developmental specialists look for to see if a child is learning essential skills at the right pace.
+Since preschoolers are too young for tests in a traditional testing environment, educators rely on observation during assessments.
 The information learned during these assessments can help adults:

 - Figure out all the different learning strengths and preferences the children in their classroom have.
-This will help guide them on what teaching techniques to use so the kids can learn in their preferred style.
+This will help guide them on teaching techniques to use so the children can learn in their preferred style.

 - Measure how each child is progressing academically and in other key developmental skill areas.
-The previous observations will provide helpful information on what skills a child may need some extra TLC with going forward.
+The previous observations will provide helpful information on what skills a child may need extra help with going forward.

-- Provide educators with examples for parents on how their child is doing in the classroom.
-These assessments are great items for educators to hand out during check-ins with parents.
-Having regular check-ins with a child’s caregivers can help you gain their trust and keep everyone in the loop about their child’s progress and needs.
+- Provide educators with examples for families on how their child is doing in the classroom.
+These assessments are great for educators to hand out during check-ins with families.
+Regular check-ins with a child’s caregivers can help you gain their trust and keep everyone in the loop about their child’s progress and needs.

-- Provide early identification of children who may benefit from special needs assistance.
-Keep in mind these informal assessments do not replace a professional diagnosis from a medical specialist.
-Catching certain learning disabilities like ADD/ADHD, hearing loss, or speech impediments early on is essential as early intervention services (i.e., speech, physical or occupational therapy) can make a difference in the trajectory and outlook of a child’s development.
+- Provide early identification of children who may benefit from early intervention or other related services.
+Keep in mind these informal assessments do not replace a professional diagnosis from a medical or developmental specialist.
+Screening for developmental delays early on is essential as early intervention services (i.e., speech, physical or occupational therapy) can make a difference in the trajectory and outlook of a child’s development.

-- Get helpful feedback about a teacher’s classroom performance.
-These assessments can help teachers and child care administrators see how they can better support their students in the classroom and where there may be room for improvement.
+- Get helpful feedback about an educator’s classroom performance.
+These assessments can help educators and childcare administrators see how they can better support their children in the classroom and where there may be room for improvement.

 How to administer assessments

-It’s also important to carefully choose the people who will be assessing the children.
-For smaller centers, the director will be the one to administer the assessment, observe the children, and make curriculum changes based on the results.
-If your center has a team of teachers, it’s good practice to partner junior teachers with more experienced ones until they feel comfortable they can assess the children accurately.
+It’s also important to carefully choose the people assessing the children.
+For smaller centers, the director may be the one to administer the assessment, observe the children, and make curriculum changes based on the results.
+If your center has a team of educators, it’s good practice to partner junior educators with more experienced ones until they feel comfortable enough to assess the children accurately.

-Most pre-K assessments are made to be completed in 10-15 minutes.
+Most preschool assessments are made to be completed in 10-15 minutes.
 Keep in mind each child will complete it at their own pace since they’re just observational tests.
-Make sure to keep the environment positive, relaxed, and stress-free for the kids as you observe their progress to get the best results.
+Make sure to keep the environment positive, relaxed, and stress-free for the children as you observe their progress to get the best results.

 Types of skills you should assess at your center

-- Social and emotional skills.
-Assessments of a child’s social and emotional development will look at things like their ability to make friends, if they take care of their own emotional needs when upset, and how persistent they are when learning new tasks.
+- Social and emotional skills: Assessments of a child’s social and emotional development will examine their ability to make social connections, self-regulate when upset, and persist when learning new tasks.

-- Physical well-being and motor development.
-These assessments will look at a child’s ability to use fine and gross motor skills to fulfill various physical tasks.
+- Physical well-being and motor development: These assessments will examine a child’s ability to use fine and gross motor skills to fulfill various physical tasks.
 These tasks should be simple and could include drawing and painting, playing on playground equipment, or playing with blocks.

-- Reading and writing skills.
-These assessments will look at skills like a child’s ability to follow and tell a story and how developed their fine motor skills are when drawing.
+- Pre-literacy and pre-writing skills: These assessments will look at skills like a child’s ability to follow and tell a story and how developed their fine motor skills are when drawing.

-- Speaking and listening skills.
-Preschool assessments can help track a child’s language comprehension and auditory development.
-These observations may look at how well a child can follow a conversation, express their own thoughts, and respond in various situations.
+- Speaking and listening skills: Preschool assessments can help track a child’s expressive language, language comprehension, and auditory development.
+These observations may look at how well a child can follow a conversation, express their thoughts, and respond in various situations.

-- Math skills.
-Some assessments may observe a child’s basic number comprehension and even simple mathematics such as addition and subtraction.
+- Math skills: Some assessments may observe a child’s basic number comprehension, counting, sorting by shape, color, and size, and comparing and contrasting.

-It’s crucial for educators to administer these assessments in the right environment and communicate with parents about what a preschool assessment is for, when it will take place, and when the results will be shared with them.
+It’s crucial for educators to administer these assessments in the right environment and communicate with families about what a preschool assessment is for, when it will take place, and when the results will be shared with them.
 Few adults have positive memories of their own experiences with standardized testing during school.
-They might be a little uneasy about centers giving “tests” to their own young children since tests are often associated with stress and anxiety.
+They might be a little uneasy about centers giving “tests” to their young children since tests are often associated with stress and anxiety.

 You can reassure those family members that your assessments won’t be a stressful experience for their children.
 Instead of giving the children grades or making an assessment pass/fail, these assessments simply observe a child’s skills and will be used as a conversation starter to share with families about their child’s development.

-When you start integrating preschool assessments into your child care program, you’ll quickly start to see areas of your business improve.
-Even though you’re observing the children during the assessments, you’re also getting feedback about your teaching style and its effectiveness.
-This information can help guide you as you make new lesson plans, add new curriculums, or use different teaching techniques.
+When you start integrating preschool assessments into your childcare program, you’ll quickly see areas of your business improve.
+Even though you’re observing the children during the assessments, you’re also getting feedback about the effectiveness of your educator’s teaching strategies.
+This information can help guide you as you or your staff create new lesson plans, add new curriculums, or use different teaching techniques.